Bit Reversal Line Rasterization

 We can see that there’s a lot in common:

-There’s a lot that’s different though!
-Bresenham is just doing some basic (if odd-looking) arithmetic, while Matthias’ function builds this weird structure based on mirroring the binary representations of a list of integers, which it then sorts and indexes into?
-What’s going on?
-As usual, we’re going to take a diversion through some theory before we get to how it works.
+However there’s a lot that’s different!
+Bresenham is just doing some basic (if weird-looking) arithmetic, while Matthias’ function builds this weird structure based on mirroring the binary representations of a list of integers, which it then indexes into?!?
+What is going on?
+Well, as usual we’re going to take a diversion through some theory before we get to how it works.

 Decisions, decisions

-All the classical functions discussed in the guide make their decisions geometrically.
-They use some simple coordinate tests to determine which choice would give a set of pixels closest to the real line.
+How then are these decisions made?
+Bresenham, as well as all the other functions discussed in the guide do it with geometry.
+They use some simple maths to determine which choice would give a set of pixels closest to the “real” line.

-It is possible instead to work natively in the digital domain, leaving all notions of continuously-defined “real” lines behind, and thinking purely about pixels/tiles in and of themselves.
-There’s extensive literature on the topic, with tools for working with what are called Digital Lines directly.
+Alternatively, we can work natively in the digital domain, leaving all notions of continuously-defined “real” lines behind, and think purely about pixels/tiles in and of themselves.
+There’s extensive literature on the topic, with specific tools for working with what are called Digital Lines directly.

-In the Euclidean world, a straight line has a constant slope.
+In the euclidian world, a straight line has a constant slope.
 On the lattice of the digital grid however, lines cannot be “straight” in precisely this sense: one pixel might go to the right at 90 degrees, while the next one goes up and to the right at 45 degrees!
 That’s not a constant slope.
-We need a discrete notion of straightness to guide our decision process.
+We need a different definition of straightness to guide our decision process, one that works discretely rather than continuously.

 Off the chain

-This is quite a general technique that’s used to produce compressed encodings of complex shapes by tracing around their edges.
-In the case of Digital Straight Lines however, we need only care about two directions: east and northeast (thanks to the symmetry of the plane.)
-As such we can encode any line as a string of ones and zeroes.
+This is quite a general technique that was often applied eg. to produce compressed encodings of complex shapes by tracing around their edges, as shown in the diagram.
+In the case of Digital Straight Lines however, we need only care about two directions: east and northeast.
+This is because of the symmetry of the plane, which we exploit via the octant transform.
+As such we can encode any line as a string (“word” in the classical literature) of ones and zeroes.
 Extremely convenient.

-On the left here we can see that, while we only have two elements, they’re both occurring in pairs.
+On the left here we can see that, while we only have two elements, they’re both occuring in pairs.
 There’s no singleton, so the line isn’t straight.

 Note that it’s fine for both values to occur singly, but at least one of them has to.